alvinmurimi/whatsapp-desktop-status-saver/README.md

 <img src="screenshots/main.png" alt="Overview">

-Windows app for discovering, browsing, and saving WhatsApp statuses from WhatsApp Desktop or WhatsApp Web.
+Download WhatsApp statuses on Windows from WhatsApp Desktop or WhatsApp Web.

-Supports local status discovery from:
+It works from WhatsApp data already stored locally on your machine and supports:

 - WhatsApp Desktop
 - Chrome
 - Edge
 - Firefox

-## What It Does

-This project reads WhatsApp-related data already stored locally on your machine and turns it into a fast desktop UI for browsing and saving status media.

-It can:

-- discover available photo and video statuses
-- build a local status index
-- materialize media into a local cache when needed
-- generate thumbnails for browsing
-- open media in the default system app
-- save media to a folder you choose

-This project does not use an official WhatsApp API.

 ## Features

 - WhatsApp Desktop support on Windows
 - WhatsApp Web support from local browser profiles
 - Chrome, Edge, and Firefox support
-- Photo and video status browsing
+- Photos, videos, and text statuses
+- Copy text and link statuses directly from the app
+- Save text statuses as rendered images
 - Manual refresh for newly discovered statuses
+- Optional automatic background updates
 - Open media in the default system app
-- Save media to a selected folder
 - Theme support
 - Friendly browser profile names when available

+This project does not use an official WhatsApp API.

 ## Download for Windows